 Note that not all the folder groups within the EBMS folder list are displayed on the web.
 This is based on a Show on Web setting within the folder.
 Folders can be renamed differently for the web while the inventory structure remains the same.
 The product menu and layout can be designed for each company to create a navigation menu that is tailored to their needs.

-The Accessories group shown below has subgroups listing the different accessories while the sub-group Printer Supplies has yet another level of product groups (folders) for each brand.
+The Accessories group shown below has subgroups listing the different accessories, while the sub-group Printer Supplies has yet another level of product groups (folders) for each brand.

-The website is easier to navigate if folder groups do not contain both products and sub folders although the system does allow this flexibility.
+The website is easier to navigate if folder groups do not contain both products AND sub-folders although the system does allow this flexibility.

-Planning the relationship between the existing inventory folder arrangement and the product organization on the e-commerce site is very important.
-The original inventory grouping within EBMS may need to be rearranged to fit the desired e-commerce store arrangement.
 The E-commerce module may also require the user to create more folders so that a large number of products are not located within a single folder.
-Note that items or folders that are not listed on the web can be ignored when planning the e-commerce product arrangement.
+Note that items or folders that are not listed on the web can be ignored when planning the product arrangement for the website.

 Products can be listed in multiple web group locations.
 Review Listing Products for more details.